callumalpass/obsidian-biblib/docs/releases/unreleased.md

   - Fixed 404 errors for Templating, Key Features, and Troubleshooting pages
   - Updated Settings documentation to match the actual tab names and order in the plugin
   - Section names now match the UI: "File Organization", "Templates", "Citation Keys", "Custom Fields", "Modal Configuration", "Zotero Integration", "Bibliography Export"
-  - Thanks to @Zichen-Wang for reporting
+  - Thanks to @chenghuang-coder for reporting